Ribbon Communications Slavery and Human Trafficking Statement 2023

 At Ribbon, the message for each Ribbon employee and supplier is clear: Any success that is not achieved lawfully and ethically is no success at all.
 At Ribbon, we obey applicable law—including laws against slavery and human trafficking—and strive to hold ourselves to the highest ethical and legal standards, and we expect the same of all of our suppliers.

 Ribbon’s Business Structure and Supply Chain Relationships

-As of January 1, 2022, Ribbon directly employs over 3,700 skilled employees in 36 different countries and is an indirect source of work for many workers through its global supply chain relationships in, among other countries, Turkey, Mexico, Israel, India, Taiwan, Vietnam and China.
+As of January 1, 2023, Ribbon directly employs over 3355 skilled employees in 34 different countries, and is an indirect source of work for many workers through its global supply chain relationships in, among other countries, Turkey, Mexico, Israel, India, Taiwan, Vietnam, Thailand and China.